-Table 3 describes the range of buffer widths that may be applied to the perimeter of a wetland within an SPA.
+Table 3 and Chapter VIII describe the range of buffer widths that may be applied to the perimeter of a wetland within an SPA.
+Requirements in Chapter VIII apply to the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area, much of which lies within the 10 Mile Creek SPA (see Figure 11).
 Small amounts of clearing and grading for other purposes within the stream buffer (such as paving for bikeways) may be recommended for approval by staff on a case-by-case basis so long as the modification is consistent with a comprehensive approach to protecting areas that are critical to preserving or enhancing streams, wetlands, and their ecosystems.
 The applicant shall provide rationale for stream buffer modifications addressing at a minimum the factors below.
 The extent to which the proposal meets all the following factors will form the basis for staff recommendations.

-- a) Reasonable alternative locations are not available. - b) Encroachment into the buffer has been minimized. - c) Existing sensitive areas have been avoided (forest, wetlands and their state designated buffers, floodplain, steep slopes, and habitat for rare, threatened, and endangered species and their associated protection buffers). - d) The proposed use is consistent with the preferred use of the buffer (e.g., pervious areas such as tieouts to existing grades, slope stabilizing BMPs, etc.). - e) The plan design provides compensation for the loss of buffer function.
+- a.
+Reasonable alternative locations are not available. - b.
+Encroachment into the buffer has been minimized. - c.
+Existing sensitive areas have been avoided (forest, wetlands and their state designated buffers, floodplain, steep slopes, and habitat for rare, threatened, and endangered species and their associated protection buffers). - d.
+The proposed use is consistent with the preferred use of the buffer (e.g., pervious areas such as tie-outs to existing grades, slope stabilizing BMPs, etc.). - e.
+The plan design provides compensation for the loss of buffer function.

 In reviewing buffer compensation proposals, staff will consider such options as buffer averaging, enhanced forestation, bioengineering practices, and other environmentally beneficial techniques.
-Buffer averaging provides environmentally-comparable on-site area outside the delineated stream buffer in exchange for the allowance of encroachment elsewhere in the delineated buffer.
-The concept of enhanced forestation (as detailed in section C) goes beyond the county legal requirements for forest conservation to enhance existing riparian forest or to accelerate the creation of healthy mature forest in afforestation/reforestation areas.
+Buffer averaging provides environmentally comparable on-site area outside the delineated requirements for forest conservation to enhance existing riparian forest or to accelerate the creation of healthy mature forest in afforestation/reforestation areas.